-The Fylde Tai Chi Association is a friendly and informal group of practitioners who have promoted the principles and practice of Tai Chi and Qigong on the Fylde Coast since 1996.
+The Fylde Tai Chi Association is a friendly and informal group of practitioners who have promoted the principles and practice of Tai Chi and Chi Kung on the Fylde Coast since 1996.

 Tai Chi – An Ancient Understanding

 The Tai Chi Symbol derives its name and principles from the Chinese symbol of harmony and balance.
 Based on an energetic, holistic view of their universe, the ancient Chinese developed exercises which would help maintain or restore this balance of energy in humans.
-The general names for these exercises is Qigong (pronounced “Chi Gung”), which roughly translated means ‘working with energy’.
-Tai Chi is one aspect of Qigong.
+The general names for these exercises is Chi Kung (Qigong) (pronounced “Chi Gung”), which roughly translated means ‘working with energy’.
+Tai Chi is one aspect of Chi Kung.

 How does Tai Chi Work?

 On a Physical level, the slow, relaxed condensing and expanding postures provide a whole body exercise.
 Tai Chi provides the wholesome movements necessary to help maintain the health of joints and elasticity of soft tissues.
 The centred, balanced postures combined with gentle twisting and stretching allows the body to relax and begins to free it from the punitive restrictions imposed by the stresses of daily life.
 Furthermore, the internal organs are surrounded by muscles; the gentle rhythmic movements of Tai Chi co-ordinated with relaxed breathing provides an “internal massage”, improving blood and Chi (Qi) circulation.